-- 5.10 The evaluation should consider the possibility that multiple units at the same site could be simultaneously affected by such a level of natural external hazard exceeding those considered for the design. - 5.11 The plant response and the coping strategies for natural external hazards exceeding the levels considered for design should be assessed based on a realistic approach and should be supplemented where relevant (e.g. in the case of cliff edge effects) by sensitivity analyses where assumptions in the modelling or where important operator actions are identified as essential factors for the credibility of the strategy. - 5.12 The coping strategies should be defined, and the associated coping provisions should be specified and designed taking into account the possible scenarios, in accordance with para.
+- 5.9 Some aspects of the use of non-permanent equipment and the associated safety assessment cannot be fully considered in detail at the design stage and should be considered in the commissioning and operation stages.
+However, specific provisions to ensure radiation protection of operating personnel for the use of non-permanent equipment should be considered at the design stage of new nuclear power plants or during the implementation of modifications, where applicable, for nuclear power plants designed to previous standards. - 5.10 The evaluation should consider the possibility that multiple units at the same site could be simultaneously affected by such an level of natural extreme external hazard exceeding those considered for the design. - 5.11 The plant response and the coping strategies for natural external hazards exceeding the levels considered for design should be assessed based on a realistic approach and should be supplemented where relevant (e.g. in the case of cliff edge effects) by sensitivity analyses where assumptions in the modelling or where important operator actions are identified as essential factors for the credibility of the strategy. - 5.12 The coping strategies should be defined, and the associated coping provisions should be specified and designed taking into account the possible scenarios, in accordance with para.
 5.8. - 5.13 To make the coping strategies more reliable, an adequate balance should be implemented between fixed equipment and non-permanent equipment.
 This balance should be defined in accordance with the time for which each coping strategy will need to be implemented (the 'coping time'), the time for installation of the non-permanent equipment, flexibility of using equipment for different purposes, human reliability, the availability of human resources and the total number of operator actions needed for the whole coping strategy.
-The use of permanent fixed equipment should be preferred for the implementation of short-term actions. - 5.14 The use of non-permanent equipment should be such that the time period needed for the installation and putting into service of the equipment is less than the defined coping time, with a specified margin allowed for time sensitive operator actions.
+The use of permanent fixed equipment should be preferred for the implementation of short-term actions.
+However, use of non-permanent equipment should be considered as backup to fixed equipment that might fail, including for short term actions, as it can provide innovative and diverse means to further reduce risk. - 5.14 The use of non-permanent equipment should be such that the time period needed for the installation and putting into service of the equipment is less than the defined coping time, with a specified margin allowed for time sensitive operator actions.
 Appropriate time margins should be established for implementing operator actions before the occurrence of a cliff edge effect.
 This time period should be derived, where possible, on the basis of times recorded during drills, or other approaches for validating operator actions.
 The ability to deliver and operate non-permanent equipment on time under adverse conditions at the site should also be demonstrated, particularly for events that could involve significant degradation of infrastructure and roads caused by extreme hazards on the site and off the site.
-Considerations should be given to storing non-permanent equipment at a distance from the units in the case of some extreme hazards. - 5.15 To ensure the success and reliability of the coping strategies, the performance of the necessary coping provisions should be specified, and equipment should be designed and, when relevant, qualified in accordance with appropriate standards to ensure its functionality during and after conditions caused by an extreme external hazard or other extreme conditions. - 5.16 The appropriateness of the coping strategies and coping provisions, and the feasibility of implementation under environmental conditions caused by external hazards exceeding the levels considered for design and the radiological consequences of the accident should be evaluated.
+Considerations should be given to storing non-permanent equipment at a distance from the units in the case of some extreme natural hazards.